Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 How to Get to Madrid

 Take the high-speed AVE or AVLO Renfe train from Barcelona-Sants station to Madrid Puerta de Atocha-Almudena Grandes station.
-This takes between 2.5 and 3 hours.
+This takes between 2.5 and 3.5 hours.
 If you purchase an AVLO journey a few months in advance, it only costs €7 for the earliest AVLO train in the morning or the latest AVLO train at night!
-It costs €15 for the other AVLO train times.
-But the ticket prices increase as each fare sells out, so if you purchase on the day of, expect to pay anywhere between €40 and over €100, depending on the day of the week, time of day (more inconvenient times usually are cheaper), and the time of year (tickets sell out faster for holidays).
+And it costs €15 for the other AVLO train times.
+But the ticket prices increase as each fare sells out, so if you purchase on the day of, expect to pay anywhere between €35 and over €100, depending on the day of the week, time of day (more inconvenient times usually are cheaper), and the time of year (tickets sell out faster for holidays).
 So lock this in as soon as you have your travel dates!

-From within Atocha train station, you can take the Metro or Cercanias to get to your accommodation if need be.
+From within Puerta de Atocha-Almudena Grandes train station, you can take the Metro or Cercanias to get to your accommodation if need be.
 Or, you can exit the station and take a taxi.

 What to Do in Madrid (One and a Half Days)

-Being the capital of Spain, you might think Madrid would deserve more days than some of the other destinations on this seven day Spain itinerary.
+Being the capital of Spain, you might think Madrid would deserve more days than some of the other destinations on this seven-day Spain itinerary.
 And while I’ve loved living in Madrid (I could never picture myself living in Barcelona!), it doesn’t offer as many big-ticket tourist draws as some other cities in Spain.
 Between one and two days is the perfect amount of time to “see it all” and get a small taste of the big city!

 Day One

 I’m certain the below will seem like a lot to squeeze into just half a day in Madrid.
 But central Madrid is super compact!
-Walking straight through this route as I have it listed below, without stops, is 50 min (3.7km or 2.3 miles), just to give you an idea of total distance convered.
+Walking straight through this route as I have it listed below, without stops, is 50 min (3.7km or 2.3 miles), just to give you an idea of total distance covered.

 - Gran Via: Gran Via is Madrid’s most well-known street.
 Its name translates into “Great Way,” and it offers a host of eateries, international shops, and even Broadway hits like The Lion King.
 Some of Madrid’s most famous buildings are along Gran Via, like the Edificio Metrópolis, the Fundación Telefónica, and the Schweppes Sign on Edificio Carrión.
 I recommend that you start at Plaza del Callao and walk east along Gran Via until reaching the next spot on the list – Plaza de Cibeles.

 - Plaza de Cibeles: Palacio Cibeles was once the headquarters for the Spanish Post Office.
 It is literally my favorite building in Madrid!
-It’s the first image of Madrid that I ever had in my head, back from when the Spanish mens national soccer team won the Euro Cup, then the World Cup, then the Euro Cup back-to-back-to-back.
+It’s the first image of Madrid that I ever had in my head, back from when the Spanish men’s national soccer team won the Euro Cup, then the World Cup, then the Euro Cup back-to-back-to-back.
 During their victory parades, the team bus with the players celebrating on top always drove between this building and the majestic Fuente (fountain) de Cibeles in front of it.
 So I began to view the building as emblematic of Spain well before ever even arriving!
 It is also where Real Madrid FC passes by during their celebration parades.

 - Puerta de Alcalá: This triumphal arch was once the main entrance to the city of Madrid, which puts into perspective just how much the city has grown over the centuries!
 It’s located right outside the most popular entrance to El Retiro Park.